osp/osp.tools.ospi/README.md

 ## Invocation

 ospi takes all its parameters in the form of key=value pairs.
-The only required key is "plan_file" which indicates to the program which imposition file to process.
+The only required key is "plan_file" or "plan_data" which indicates to the program which imposition file or data to process.
 An optional key goes for "plan_type" to instruct the program on which plan reader it should call to process the plan file.
 If this key is missing, it will try to guess based on the extension of the plan filename.
 All other parameters are specific to each plan reader.
+If "plan_file" value is "-", standard input will be processed.
+If reading from standard input or with "plan_data", you MUST indicates the type of the plan.

 ospi processes imposition plan files in: